Introduction to PaaS

 How PaaS Works?

-Platform-as-a-Service, is one of the best cloud computing technology after IaaS that is less expensive, has a well-equipped management system and can beat any other old traditional cloud systems.
+Platform-as-a-Service, is one of the best cloud computing technology after IaaS that is less expensive, has a well-equipped management system, and can beat any other old traditional cloud system.

 Nevertheless, how exactly does it work?
-I will provide some basic points that will contain the working principles of PaaS.
+We will provide some basic points that will contain the working principles:

 - PaaS is actually a sandwiched layer between SaaS and IaaS that contains all the middleware platform tools.